+Any Trekking Holiday to Tanzania must involve an attempt to climb Kilimanjaro.
 There is nothing quite like it anywhere else on Earth.
-The world’s tallest freestanding mountain and the only place on land where you can clearly see the curvature of the Earth!
+Mount Kilimanjaro is the world’s tallest freestanding mountain and, after an exhausting Kilimanjaro climb, you are rewarded with a view that is like nothing else on earth, afterall, Kili is the only place on land where you can clearly see the curvature of the Earth!
 It is a challenge, no doubt, but the rewards are immense - the friendly welcome and endless encouragement from the Chagga guides and porters, the endemic fauna, the history, geology and local mythology, and the warmth of the sun rising over Africa, climbing slowly above the summit of Mawenzi and catching the glacial ice that accompanies you along the crater rim to Uhuru Peak.

 WHY BOOK KILIMANJARO WALKING HOLIDAY WITH EXODUS?

 We use 1 guide for every 2 clients, as such we are one of the very few operators which follow the national park guidelines on Kilimanjaro.